SF Debris: Tropes M to R

 - Moon Landing Hoax: One of his put-upon characters claims that the moon landing was faked—on the moon.
 "That's why it looks so real!"

-- Moral Dissonance: Save for the Strawman Has a Point trope, this particular provides Chuck the majority of his Snark Bait.
+- Save for the Strawman Has a Point trope, this particular provides Chuck the majority of his Snark Bait.
 It's not all fun and games, however, sometimes he offers some genuine heartfelt criticism of the moral lapses in judgments of characters.
 See the 'case for genocide against Archer and Phlox' rant on his website for more details.

 - He hates all "The Prime Directive says we should leave these people to die," episodes with a passion.
 The reason he hates Dear Doctor the most is because the characters never try to find a way around, despite it not even existing yet.
 The only consolation that he takes is that given Phlox's repeated blunders with regard to immunology and genetic compatibility, the cure he came up with was probably a dud.